 It seems unlikely.
 Steven Sinofsky may well have been responsible for the more extreme positions taken by the Windows development team.
 The fact that the start button was removed completely; the fact that the start screen couldn't be a window; and the rise of C++ and COM are all probably something to do with the hard line that Sinofsky seemed to promote.
 However, his replacement looks to be from the same camp.

-Julie Larson-Green, the new Windows boss, has been at Microsoft for 20 years and at first sight is not the sort of person a developer would want at the helm having been VP of Windows Experience and with a degree in business administration.
-However, she is also a self taught programmer and claims to enjoy math.
-She also went back and got a Master's in Computer Science and was a lead developer at Adobe.
+Julie Larson-Green, the new Windows boss, has been at Microsoft for 20 years and at first sight is not the sort of person a developer would want at the helm, having been VP of Windows Experience and with a degree in business administration.
+However, she is also a self-taught programmer, claims to enjoy math, has gained a Master's in Computer Science and was a lead developer at Adobe.
 This is beginning to look better.
-However, if you are a .NET enthusiast the bad news is that she was Program Manager for Visual C++ so we are unlikely to sse any shift from C++/COM to .NET.
+However, if you are a .NET enthusiast, the bad news is that she was Program Manager for Visual C++ so we are unlikely to see any shift from C++/COM to .NET.

 As to the Start button, things might be a little more hopeful.
 She is said to be keen on getting the different teams in Microsoft to work together to collaborate.
 She is also credited with leading the UI design for Office, including the Ribbon, which is either good or bad depending on your liking for logical UIs.
 However, given that she has backed pragmatic UI design in the past, is is not so crazy to suppose that she might realize that the split personality of Windows 8 could be resolved by introducing some measure of the old desktop back into the desktop.
 This would make Windows 8 more a desktop machine on a desktop without making it less of a tablet machine on a tablet.